 The universe has duality.
 There's off and on.
 There's 0 and 1.
 The world is filled with what you know and what you don't know.
 There's duality is physics (principle of complementarity), biology (male and female), mathematics (zero and 1), art (black and white), philosophy (true and false), poetry (love and hate), personal attitude (negative and positive), politics (liberal and conservative), and on and on.
 The yin-yang symbol is dual.
 And there's duality in your brain--you have two hemispheres with all of the connective action located in the middle (the corpus callosum).

 The responsibility to create order out of chaos is in the middle.
 And there stories of a man who used to work in the middle of things in order to serve others.

-Jesus was in the middle or "the midst" many times.
-He's was in the middle of doctors, elders, church, apostles, law breakers, Israel, etc. There's something special about being in the midst.
-He tended to get in the midst (the middle) before speaking or acting.
+Jesus was in the middle or "the midst" many times in his life.
+He's was in the middle of doctors, elders, the church, apostles, law breakers, Israel, etc. There's something special about being in the midst.
+He tended to get in the midst (in the middle) before speaking or acting.
 He was the mediator between disputing parties, the path between death and life, the way from darkness to light, and the bridge between you and God.